By now, it’s common knowledge….a done deal.

 And for us… well, it’s absolutely a miracle.

-Let me tell you the one thing I could not see twenty-five years ago: today.
+Let me tell you the one thing I could not at the beginning: today.
 Of course, how could I?
 But what I mean is that I could not see this day because it never occurred to me to think any further than the moment I was in.
 Call it youthful ignorance — it was more like being blinded by selfishness and some sort of “carpe diem” fatalism.

 Even on the day I was married, I had zero concept of what it meant to keep a lifelong promise or to faithfully protect a relationship— I’d never experienced such a thing.